As you may have heard, there is a new, potentially widespread, vulnerability affecting computers, but more commonly servers, dubbed Shellshock.

 5. Expect new email phishing and social engineering campaigns to take advantage of this wave of fear many users may now have in the wake of this announcement.

-We continue to ensure the University's data is protected and we will keep you updated.
+The UNM Security Team continues to ensure the University's data is protected and we will keep you updated.